Vermont’s First Diverging Diamond Interchange

 Motorists should expect significant delays when traveling through the work zone and along adjacent roadways.
 Please plan ahead, leaving plenty of additional time to get to and from your destination.
 Whenever possible, consider alternate routes or other forms of transportation such as carpooling, ridesharing, transit, biking, or walking.
 Drivers should slow down, use caution, and follow flaggers and road signs.

-CONSTRUCTION ACTIVITIES: Early next week, independent utility work will take place along Lower Mountain View Drive, followed by drainage infrastructure installation mid-week.
-Additional drainage work will take place on the dry ponds being constructed on the east side of U.S. 2/7 near the I-89 southbound on-ramp and just north of Hercules Drive.
-Throughout the week, Maine Drilling and Blasting will be on-site drilling along U.S. 2/7 between Mountain View Drive and the I-89 northbound on-ramp, near the CVS Pharmacy, in preparation for blasting activities that are anticipated to begin Wednesday, October 15.
+CONSTRUCTION ACTIVITIES: Next week, crews will continue drainage work for the dry ponds being constructed on the east side of U.S. 2/7 near the I-89 southbound on-ramp and on U.S. 2/7 just north of Hercules Drive.
+Blasting events will continue to take place along U.S. 2/7 between Mountain View Drive and the I-89 northbound on-ramp, near the CVS Pharmacy.

 Read more